-В. Plan Elements. Б completed in 2022 and staff salaries were adjusted accordingly.
-In 2022, the Board of Commissioners approved a cost-of-living adjustment to all staff.
-The 2022 job market has made recruitment difficult, but eight new hires were made, four staff received promotions on either a permanent or acting basis, and three staff transferred to new positions during this review period.
 GOAL 4: ENSURE FINANCIAL PREPAREDNESS FOR FUTURE CHALLENGES.

 The Authority has continued to streamline reporting for the Housing Choice Voucher programs, asset management and property management portfolio and has started including key metrics in the monthly Board of Commissioners packet which is publicly available.
-In 2022, the Authority launched Yardi's Asset IQ, which is a management dashboard in Yardi aimed at allowing staff to monitor the progress of key elements in real-time on both the property management side and the Housing Choice Voucher side.
-The Authority has applied for continued Family Self-Sufficiency (FSS) funding for 2022 and is contracted with a professional social services provider to offer enhanced online services for FSS participants through the COVID-19 health restrictions.
-The Authority has revised its organizational chart to include a Housing Specialist III position to help support the MTW goal of expanding self-sufficiency.
-The Authority has applied and received additional COVID-related CARES Act funding, Emergency Housing Vouchers, and funding for Housing Assistance Payments.
-In 2022, the Authority applied for new Stability Vouchers, but has not received notification of the outcome of its submission as of the date of this update.
+The Authority has applied for continued FSS funding for 2021 and is contracted with a professional social services company to provide enhanced online services for FSS participants through the COVID-19 health restrictions.
+The Authority has applied and received additional COVID related CARES Act funding, Emergency Housing Vouchers, and funding for Housing Assistance Payments.
 The Authority continues to provide social services which are available to participants, applicants, and tenants.
 These include Legal Assistance, Housing Counseling, Fair Housing Consultation and Referral Services.
-The Authority presented a formal Reserves Policy to the Board of Commissioners in October 2021, with an amendment to the Reserves Policy in May 2022.
-This included an emphasis on sufficient operating and housing assistance payment reserves with preparation for future housing development and deferred maintenance of the existing real estate portfolio, while leveraging other sources of funds to further the Authority's mission.
-A local housing trust fund was created in 2021, and additional funding for the North Housing parcel was secured from the State.
+The Authority presented a formal Reserves Policy to the Board of Commissioners in October 2021.
+This included an emphasis in sufficient operating and housing assistance payment reserves with preparation for future housing development and deferred maintenance of the existing real estate portfolio, while leveraging other sources of funds to further the Authority's mission.
+A local housing trust fund was created in 2021, and additional funding for the North Housing parcel was secured.

 GOAL 5: MAINTAIN AND IMPROVE DATA INTEGRITY AND COLLECTION.

 The Authority continues to review and update systems to ensure that it stays current with industry practices and up-to-date on system security.
-In 2021, the physical servers and back-up systems were upgraded, with greatly improved security, storage, and access features.
-Additional hardware, including laptops and cell phones, were deployed to staff.
-In 2021, the Authority implemented a comprehensive cyber awareness program consisting of integrated software solutions to combat cyber-attacks and provide staff training to increase awareness of cyber-attacks.
-In 2022, the
+In the previous year the physical servers and back-up systems were upgraded, with greatly improved security, storage, and access features.
+This year, the Authority efforts highlighted the detection and prevention of cybercrime.
+It implemented a comprehensive program consisting of integrated software solutions to combat attacks and provide staff training to increase awareness of cyber attacks.
+The Authority continues to expand and optimize its paperless and mobile integration, including online forms, automated communications, and the recertification module for the Housing Choice Voucher program for annuals and interim recertifications.
+The previous year's fast tracking of many automated systems has left room for optimization.
+The Authority implemented an online Board meeting solution including specialized software to manage Board of Commissioner meetings and post agendas publicly.